luizhpcamargo/company_management/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a application to do a minimal company/employees management.

-* Ruby version
+* Ruby version: `2.5.3`

-* System dependencies
+* Rails version: `5.1.7`

 * Configuration

-* Database creation
+ - `git clone git@github.com:luizhpcamargo/company_management.git`
+ - `cd company_management`
+ - `bundle install`

-* Database initialization
+* Database creation and initialization
+ - `rake db:create db:migrate`

 * How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+ - `rspec spec`

+TODO:
+ - Include docker
+ - Do more tests